qdrant/landing_page/qdrant-landing/content/documentation/quickstart/quickstart-langchain.md

+---
+title: Start with LangChain
+weight: 1
+---

 # Chat With Your Documents

 This is a very short tutorial that shows you how to retrieve information from your documents using Qdrant, OpenAI and LangChain.